Skip to content

 Find the full printable recipe with specific measurements below.

 • Creamy peanut butter: Processed over natural works the best in this recipe.
-While both are delicious, the oily consistency in natural nut butter can make this frosting separate.
+While both are delicious, the oily consistency in a natural nut butter can make this frosting separate.
 Also, opt for creamy over crunchy for a silky texture.

 • Powdered sugar: This sugar is fine and melts into the other ingredients which help to make the frosting so smooth.
 The sugar also helps to stabilize the buttercream to make it easy to pipe.